ryomoro/STORES_payment_sdk_ios/README_en.md

 ## Show the details of a transaction

 You can use a transaction ID to bring up its detail view.
 The view can contain a refund button if refunding should be allowed.

+The refund button will be hidden in the following cases:

+* `allowRefunding:NO` was passed
+* You are logged in with a staff account (only owners and managers can refund)
+* The transaction is more than 60 days old
+* The transaction is already refunded

 ### Objective-C